Samuel-Treton/Beamer_animation/README.md

 # Beamer_animation
- A Beamer template for animated slides
+ A Beamer template for animated slides (works at least on Acrobat Reader...)